jvk36/gui-automation-dinosaur-game/README.md

 The logic is pretty much the same as in main2.py with the difference that the dino_position is set to something that worked in our test computer initially.
 The dynamic dinosaur detection code is commented out and a note added to indicate to use that code to get the dinosaur position the first time one uses the program.

+## main-selenim.py:

+The implementation doesn't function correctly but may be considered a proof-of-concept on how to automate games using the selenium library.